 - 3 pounds chicken, pheasant, lamb, venison or rabbit, in serving pieces

-- 2 large onions, sliced in half-moons
+- 2 in large onions, sliced root to tip

 - 10 cloves chopped garlic